Making Partnerships Work:

 Service Array

-Offering a structured process and a complete set of tools for assessing the service array, compiling and reporting the results and developing resource development plans.
+Offered a structured process and a complete set of tools for assessing the service array, compiled and reported the results and developed resource development plans.

 Systems of Care